zype/zype-roku-scenegraph/docs/submission/DeepLinkingSubmission.md

 ![Deep linking](images/deep-linking1.png)

-__mediaType__ can be any of the following: movie, series, season, or episode __contentID__ is the video id for an active video.
+__mediaType__ can be any of the following: movie, series, season, or episode.

+__contentID__ is the video id for an active video.
 Roku expects the video to be playable when it deep links so you should use a free video's id.